 PRINCE CHARLES DISCOVERY 1

-Relive the Scala Cinema days with two classic exploitation movies chosen by the veteran programmer of the establishment herself, the wonderful Jane Giles.
-Her book on the beloved, and sorely missed, Kings Cross repertory venue will be published in September by FAB Press and to celebrate we are proud to present an evening of vintage moviedrome magic and nostalgic thrills.
-Both BLUE SUNSHINE and THE GREAT ROCK’N’ROLL SWINDLE will be shown in glorious 35mm, both will feature introductions by Jane and FrightFest’s own Alan Jones and there will be a special discussion about what the Scala meant to London moviegoers, its importance in the culture and major revelations on what to expect from the long-awaited book.
+Relive the Scala Cinema days with a classic exploitation movie chosen by the veteran programmer of the establishment herself, the wonderful Jane Giles.
+Her book on the beloved, and sorely missed, Kings Cross repertory venue will be published in September by FAB Press and to celebrate we are proud to present a one-off show of vintage moviedrome magic and nostalgic thrills.
+BLUE SUNSHINE will be shown in glorious 35mm and will feature an introduction by Jane and FrightFest’s own Alan Jones plus there will be a special discussion about what the Scala meant to London moviegoers, its importance in the culture and major revelations on what to expect from the long-awaited book.
 It was where Shock Around The Clock began, the origins of FrightFest, so you won’t want to miss any part of this exciting Scalarama extravaganza.

 9.00 PM - BLUE SUNSHINE

 Director: Jeff Leiberman.
 With: Zalman King, Deborah Winters, Robert Walden, Mark Goddard, Alice Ghostley.
 USA 1978.
 94 mins.
 35mm print.